 - Lost Income: PIP insurance will also cover 70% of your lost income if you were off work for at least 14 days because of your injuries.
 The maximum reimbursement is $3,000 per month.
 PIP will pay for up to 52 weeks of lost income.
 Note that the lost income does not have to be incurred within 52 weeks of the date of the accident.
 For example, your doctor might take you off work for 5 weeks immediately after the accident.
 Then, 1 1/2 years later, your doctor might take you off work for 8 more weeks, following surgery or a flair up in your symptoms.

 You are entitled to PIP wage loss benefits even if your employer paid you sick leave, vacation leave, or some other form of paid leave.
 You are also entitled to PIP wage loss if you received Social Security disability.

 - Help Around the House: If you were not employed when the accident occurred, your injuries disabled you for at least 14 days, and you had to hire someone to help perform “essential services” around the house, PIP will pay $30 per day.

 - Funeral Benefits: $5,000 for a funeral, incurred within one year of the accident.

 - Childcare Benefits: PIP insurance is also there for you to help out with Kenny’s childcare costs!
-They will reimburse you $25 per day – up to a $750 maximum – if you were hospitalized for more than 24 hours and had a minor child.
-The reimbursement period begins after those 24 hours, and continue until you can return to work or are no longer disabled.
+It will reimburse you $25 per day – up to a $750 maximum – if you were hospitalized for more than 24 hours and had a minor child.
+The reimbursement period begins after those 24 hours, and continues until you can return to work or are no longer disabled.